kylemcdonald/AppropriatingNewTechnologies/readme.md

 1. _Pose_ describes the position and orientation of the face.
 2. _Expression_ describes the gesture the face is making.

+#### History

+> Despite the fact that other methods of identification (such as fingerprints, or iris scans) can be more accurate, face recognition has always remains a major focus of research because of its non-invasive nature and because it is people's primary method of person identification.
+[Tanzeem Choudhury](http://vismod.media.mit.edu/tech-reports/TR-516/node7.html)

+As early as the 1960s, computers were aiding humans with face identification.
+In 1988/89 researchers developed techniques for automatically recognizing faces if the face was already aligned and normalized.
+They used techniques like principal components analysis, and neural networks for classification.
+In 1991 this technique was extended to face detection.

+> The technology first captured the public’s attention from the media reaction to a trial implementation at the January 2001 Super Bowl, which captured surveillance images and compared them to a database of digital mugshots.
+[US Government Subcommittee on Biometrics](www.biometrics.gov/Documents/facerec.pdf)

+One of the first databases to offer a baseline for comparing different algorithms was called [The Facial Recognition Technology (FERET) Database](http://www.itl.nist.gov/iad/humanid/feret/feret_master.html).
+It was developed from 1993-1997 and is still in use today.

+> The goal of the FERET program was to develop automatic face recognition capabilities that could be employed to assist security, intelligence, and law enforcement personnel in the performance of their duties. ...
+Total funding for the program was in excess of $6.5 million.
+[NIST](http://www.nist.gov/itl/iad/ig/feret.cfm)

+#### Examples

 Daito's work: [Electric Stimulus to Face -test3](https://www.youtube.com/watch?v=YxdlYFCp5Ic)